GT-Universal-Quantifier/GT-Universal-Quantifier/README.md

 > The goal is believability, progression, and consequence.

 ## Goals & Purposes
-The primary goal of GT: Universal Quantifier is to pursue the maximum level of realism that is practically achievable within Modded Minecraft including micro-mechanics like torches needs to be lit before using them.
+The primary goal of GT: Universal Quantifier is to pursue the maximum level of accurate realism that is practically possible within Modded Minecraft including micro-mechanics like torches needs to be lit before using them.

 This realism is not limited to visuals or flavor, but extends deeply into: